kappapiana/cra-foss-diagram/CONTRIBUTE.md

 ## In VScode/Codium

-Same as Offline, but the edit can be done locally in the
+Same as Offline, but the edit can be done locally by installing a draw.io extension in vscode/codium.